shiyad14/shiyad14/README.md

 ## Achievements & Highlights :

--  Built of *Lost and Found App, connecting people with those who are searching and planning on to return items.
+-  Built of *Lost and Found App*, connecting people with those who are searching and planning on to return items.
 -  Developed *Traffic and Student Ananlysis using Data*, a data-insight dashboard for analytics that uses real-time and pre fed data to anaylyze and give out results..